Produced on behalf of AQA, CCEA, City & Guilds, NCFE, OCR, Pearson and WJEC

 The awarding body will:

-• Understand the difficult position that you are in;
+- Understand the difficult position that you are in;

-• Have experience of similar situations; and
+- Have experience of similar situations; and

-• Explain the importance of supporting evidence and the sort of evidence that might help in your particular case.
+- Explain the importance of supporting evidence and the sort of evidence that might help in your particular case.

 The awarding body will make every effort to protect your identity, if that is what you wish, unless legally obliged to release it (for example, in the course of a police investigation).
-Please be aware that it will not be possible for the awarding body to provide you with a report on the findings or outcome of any investigation that may ensue.
+Those reporting concerns should be aware that, if an investigation is taken forward, details of these concerns and any supporting evidence may be shared with the centre and staff involved.

 Which awarding body is contacted will depend on the qualification where malpractice is suspected.
 You can contact a malpractice expert within the specific awarding body as shown below:

-|CCEAfirstname.lastname@example.org, 028 90 261200 ext 2203
+firstname.lastname@example.org, 028 90 261200 ext 2203